Fee Types and Structure

-These fees are inclusive of GST.
+Our membership fees are inclusive of GST.
 As part of the online membership form you will select which category applies to you – except payroll deduction forms which will be automatically applied.

 Like any union or professional association, membership fees paid while you are working in the retail and fast food sectors are tax deductible.

-Most members pay fees monthly which comprise a payment of 4 and 1/3 weeks of weekly fees.
-This is because there are more than 4 weeks in a month (there are 52 weeks in a year, not 48!)
+Most RAFFWU members pay fees monthly.
+Our monthly Membership Fee equals a payment of 4 and 1/3 weeks’ of weekly fees – this is because there are more than 4 weeks in a month.
+(There are 52 weeks in a year, not 48!)

-Payroll Deduction members (Coles, Bunnings & some small employers) pay fees weekly, fortnightly or monthly depending on their situation.
+Payroll Deduction members (Coles, Bunnings & some small employers) pay fees weekly, fortnightly or monthly, depending on their situation.

 We don’t want to lose any member from the union because you cannot afford membership fees.
 If you are suffering financial hardship, let us know and we can apply a fee waiver and check in with you every 3 months.
 Members can contact us about a fee waiver by email: firstname.lastname@example.org